Curriculum Vitae Jan Bleckwedel

 From 1998 to present he works self-employed in his own practice in Bremen.
 Since then he is mainly engaged as a clinical supervisor, team counsellor and organisational consultant for non-profit organisations and their managing staff in the field of child care, health care (psychiatric departments, ambulatories and hospitals) and public welfare.
 He works for schools and cultural centers and coaches artists and businessmen and -women.

 Jan wrote articles on different topics (early dysfunction-early skills, borderline dysfunction, the education of therapists and how therapists can deal with trauma and the experience of violence in a self-caring way).
 He is the author of: „Systemische Therapie in Aktion, kreative Methoden in der systemischen Arbeit mit Familien und Paaren.
 (Systemic therapy in action, creative methods in the systemic work with families and couples).
-2008 (third edition in 2011).
+2008 (fourth edition 2014).
 Vandenhoeck & Ruprecht.
 Goettingen.

-Jans main interest is directed towards the integration of psychotherapy beyond schools in a general systemic perspective.
+Jans main interest is directed towards the integration of psychotherapy beyond schools in a general systemic-developmental perspective.
 He created a navigation system (station model) which gives orientation in the process of therapy and enables therapists to varying settings and to combined methods.
 He believes that the future of psychotherapy will be creative, multidimensional and focused on sustainable solutions and development – specific for cultures, fields and every different case.
-Currently he works on books about Creative Cooperation in therapy and developmental dimension in couple relationships.
+Currently he works on the origins of interhuman relationbuilding.

 Jan is the initiating member of the advisory board of Refugiostiftung, a foundation to aid the work of REFUGIO, a treatment center for refugees and survivors of torture, war and violence in Bremen, Germany.